ThinkbotsAreFree/logo.eno/README.md

 ```
 this code would assign an haiku to the variable `oldPond`.

+primary use case of multiline assignment is method definition, see below.

 ## functions

 a function starts with the word `fn`, followed by the function body expression.